microsoft/azure-trust-agents/challenge-0/readme.md

 - servicePrincipalObjectId: Leave this field empty.
 - resource group: Introduce the unique name for your resource group (example: rg-user01-yourinitials).

-**NOTE:** Some parts of your deployment may fail if the resource provider `Microsoft.AlertsManagement` is not registered in your.
+**NOTE:** Some parts of your deployment may fail if the resource provider `Microsoft.AlertsManagement` is not registered in your subscription.
 Follow the [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1) to register it and the re-run the deployment.

 Resource deployment can take up to 10 minutes, afterwards you'll be able to find most of the resources on your resource group.